JvanKatwijk/qt-dab/README.md

 of the element (the tooltip on the copyright label shows (a.o) the date the executable was generated.)

-The elements in the **left part** of the widget, below the list of services, are concerned with selecting a channel and service.
+The elements in the **left part** of the widget, below the list of services, are concerned with selecting a channel and a service.
 To ease operation the channel selector is augmented with a "-" and a "+" button for selecting the previous resp. next channel.

 To ease selection of a service, a second pair of "-" and "+" buttons is available, now for selecting the previous resp. the next service on the list.

 Some general data is displayed on the top right part of the widget, such as run time and current time, frequency offset and (overall) processor load.

 In the middle part, name of the ensemble and name of the selected service are displayed, complemented with the text of the dynamic label.

-Some data on the selected service - if any - is to be found on a separate widget, the "technical data" widget.
+Some data on the selected service - if any - can be found on a separate widget, the "technical data" widget.
 This widget will show where the data for the service is to be found in the DAB frames, and how it is encoded.